Pratikshinde55/Kubernetes-Rolling-update/README.md

 For this Project i used minikube K8s platform.

 ## <a id="step-1"></a>Step 1: Creating Deployment & Service resource type YAML file:
-- Here i use Deployment resource type for create pods and monitoring desired state of pods use ReplicaSet in Deploymnet, & Create NodePort type service load balancer for outside world connectivity.
+- Here i use Deployment resource type for create pods and monitoring desired state of pods using ReplicaSet in Deploymnet, & Create NodePort type service load balancer for outside World connectivity.

 - Here i use `version v1` of image, Deployment keep on monitoring that image version.